Stuck with the Ketogenic Diet Flu? Try These Useful Remedies!

 1. Bump Up the Sodium Intake to Avoid Keto Flu Symptoms

-When your insulin levels drop in the initial stages of the high-fat diet, this prompts the kidneys to release water and sodium (salt).
+When your Fat Storing Hormone levels drop in the initial stages of the high-fat diet, this prompts the kidneys to release water and sodium (salt).
 Increasing your water intake, or staying hydrated, is good for anybody, especially keto dieters.
 Unfortunately, that alone isn’t enough to help balance what’s missing.
 Consciously adding more salt to your diet in some form or another will help dramatically reduce or avoid keto flu symptoms

 Ways to Increase Your Sodium Intake: